 The ALA Library regularly receives inquiries about why a particular book was banned.
 One of the more startling was Winnie the Pooh, a long-beloved tale by A.A.
 Milne.
-With some research, we identified the story behind this and some other false positives.
-These explanations, adapted from a blog post originally published in AL Direct, have been updated for this Guide.
+With some research, we identified the story behind this and some other misconceptions on banned or challenged books.
+The explanation about the A. A. Milne classic, adapted from a blog post entitled Ban Pooh? and published in AL Direct in 2011, is included below.

 Librarians are not the only ones who face challenges to their choices.
 Teachers' choices of classroom reading are also challenged.
 The National Council of Teachers of English (NCTE) offers advice to teachers.
 The NCTE Rationales list includes titles commonly taught in classrooms--and some of them are challenged.
 The organization offers suggestions for developing a rationale for teaching a book and has a list of the titles for which there is already a rationale available.

 Staff of the ALA Library have become aware of more than one listing of the combination of the NCTE list with the ALA "most frequently challenged list" (there is some overlap), presenting them all as having been challenged.